COVID-19 pandemic in Toronto: Retail

-Many retailers in Toronto closed during the pandemic with some closing permanently as the pandemic coincides with the retail apocalypse.
-Some shopping malls converted some vacant storefronts into additional food court space to allow social distancing.
+Many retailers in Toronto closed early in the pandemic with some closing permanently as the pandemic coincides with the retail apocalypse that began a decade prior to the pandemic.
+Some shopping malls converted some vacant storefronts near existing food courts into additional food court space to allow social distancing.

 Sports

 Numerous Toronto-based professional sports teams are playing their home games in the United States to limit the spread of COVID-19 to Canada with the Toronto Blue Jays playing the majority of their home games in Sahlen Field in Buffalo, New York during the 2020 season and during June and July of the 2021 season, and the Toronto Raptors playing their home games in Amalie Arena in Tampa, Florida during the 2020–21 season.
 The Blue Jays announced on February 18, 2021, that they would play their April and May homestands of the 2021 Major League Baseball (MLB) season in Dunedin, Florida at their spring training facility of TD Ballpark.
 The Blue Jays and the Raptors are the sole Canadian teams in Major League Baseball and the National Basketball Association, respectively.

 In hockey, Toronto (specifically Scotiabank Arena) was one of two host cities for the 2020 Stanley Cup playoffs, beginning August 2020, along with the Rogers Arena in Edmonton.
 Other cities in the United States were passed over based on worsening numbers of COVID-19.
 The Toronto Maple Leafs were eliminated in qualifying rounds against the Columbus Blue Jackets.
 During the 2021 season, the Leafs played against the other Canadian teams in the temporary North Division during the regular season to reduce travel across the border.

 The Toronto Marathon, which was supposed to be held May 2020, was cancelled.
 Also scheduled for May 2020, the annual Sporting Life 10k moved from an in-person to virtual race.
 Both events have also been cancelled for 2021.
 Toronto Waterfront Marathon, scheduled for October 2020, was cancelled, with the race moving to a virtual format.
 These three events resumed in-person races in 2022.

+The 2022 League of Legends World Championship was supposed to hold its semi-final matchups at Toronto's Scotiabank Arena.
+However, due to the pandemic's lingering effects impacting the acquisition of multi-entry visas, the semi-finals were moved to the State Farm Arena in Atlanta, Georgia, United States.
+Canada would later be awarded the 2025 Mid-Season Invitational (the secondary international tournament for the game), although Vancouver was given the right to host on 8 January 2025.